-We were making preparations to go on leave to the UK, but this time it was different.
-Dad brought out the crates from the garage and started to repair these.
+We made preparations to go on leave to the UK, but this time it was different.
+Dad brought out the crates from the garage and started to repair them.

-Flight and quarantine accommodation was arranged for Petro the dog, the cats Piza and Gopi The Third.
+Flight and quarantine accommodation were arranged for Petro the dog, the cats Pisa and Gopi the third.
 Sadly, just before our pets were due to fly, a wild animal killed Gopi.

-As the ship entered the port of Aden, little boats would came along side to sell souvenirs.
+As the ship entered the port of Aden, little boats would come alongside to sell souvenirs.
 Amongst the boats were boys who dived into the harbour to retrieve coins thrown by passengers.

 We had friends ashore and spent part of the day just outside of the town on the beach.
 At this point in history British troops were battling the NFL (National Liberation Front) and FLOSY (Front for the Liberation of Occupied South Yemen).
-Soldiers were patrolling the streets and for some reason this didn’t seem to worry my parents enough to stop my siblings wondering by themselves.
-We rendezvoused and returned to the ship, next port of call was Suez.
+Soldiers were patrolling the streets and for some reason this didn’t seem to worry my parents enough to stop my siblings wandering around Aden by themselves.
+We later rendezvoused with them and returned to the ship.

 At Suez, my mother and I jumped ship and took off for Cairo.
 We visited the Egyptian Museum of Antiquities to see Tutankhamen lying in state, it was impressive.
 I have subsequently seen it twice more, only to find the exhibits becoming a bit dilapidated by theft and lack of care.

-Next stop, the Great Pyramid of Giza, which involved, to the horror of my mother, me being snatched and placed on a camel, then a back-breaking walk into the centre of the pyramid.
-Later in life, I repeated the experience and with much effort managed to climb to the top of the Great Pyramid.
+Next stop, the Great Pyramid of Giza, which involved, to the horror of my mother, me being snatched and placed upon a camel, then we made a back-breaking walk into the centre of the pyramid.
+Later in life, I repeated the experience and even managed to climb to the top of a pyramid.

-Then it was time for quick refreshments at the Cairo Hilton, then a mad dash to Port Said to catch the boat.
+Then it was time for quick refreshments at the Cairo Hilton and a mad dash to Port Said to catch the boat.
 Later my sister told me she thought we had missed the boat at Suez before it proceeded through the canal.

 We experienced a pleasant cruise across the eastern Mediterranean Sea before a night passage through the Strait of Messina.
-I watched lava spew from Mount Etna like fireworks into the night sky.
-This was not the first active volcano I had seen on previous voyages.
-We had sailed around the island of Stromboli, as well as took a drive up to the lip of Vesuvius.
+I watched lava spewing high into the night sky from Mount Etna, it was just like a firework display.
+This was not the first active volcano I had seen.
+On previous voyages we sailed around the island of Stromboli, as well as taking a drive up to the lip of Vesuvius.

 The Foreign and Commonwealth Office, my dad’s employers, was paying for our voyage to the UK.
-If we chose to disembark at Naples, the money saved could be used to drive across Europe.
-The catch was we had to arrive in the UK at the same time as the ship.
-Our car was lowered onto the docks and we set off.
+If we chose to disembark at Naples, the money saved by not continuing our journey by ship could be used to drive across Europe.
+The catch was we had to arrive in the UK on the same day as the ship did.
+Our car was lowered onto the dock and we set off.

-Our route took us to Rome, Florence and Lugarno where we crossed into Switzerland.
-As we drove towards St Gotthard Pass, my mother saw people skiing and asked dad to pull over.
-Mum stepped out of the car and declared, “let’s have a snow fight” and put one foot forward.
+Our route took us via Rome, Florence, and Lugarno where we crossed into Switzerland.
+As we climbed St Gotthard Pass, my mother saw people skiing and asked dad to pull over.
+Mum stepped out of the car and declared, “let’s have a snowball fight” and put one foot forward.
 Her leg plunged deep into the snow right up to the hip and the rest of her would have followed if dad hadn’t grabbed her.
 She had just stepped off the side of a mountain.

-Having succeeded in entering Germany, we proceeded to the nearest exit, Belgium via Cologne.
+Having succeeded in entering Germany and before they could change their minds regarding my papers, we proceeded to the nearest exit, Belgium via Cologne.

-We drove on to Dunkirk and took the ferry to Dover, we were finally in the UK.
+We drove on to Ostend and boarded a ferry to Dover.
+We were finally in the UK.
 After moving into a rented cottage, we visited our pets who were still in quarantine.